Home » Main Dishes » How to fry catfish (and make sandwiches!)

 Learn how to fry catfish that's just the right amount of crispy but still moist and flaky inside.
 It's a true southern classic

-There’s a level of crispiness that fried catfish just has to have.
+There’s a level of crispiness that fried southern catfish just has to have.
 It needs to be just a tiny bit greasy–I mean, it is fried of course–but not soggy.
 And be seasoned with just the right amount of salt and pepper.

 If you’ve ever bitten in to a piping hot piece you know what I’m talking about.